Chief Visionary Officer

 Director of Systems & Neurodiversity

 Alex wants to help everyone around them climb higher and utilizes support, self-care, strategic planning, and organization to make that happen in a very personal way.
 Alex is neurodiverse and is set on helping others with similar experiences feel empowered and supported in a world that was not made for them.
-When they’re not on the clock, Alex likes to hunt for vintage treasures with their partner, dive into creative projects, and play with their three dogs: Poko, Niles, & Romy.
+When they’re not on the clock, Alex likes to watch a lot of television, dive into creative projects, and play with their three dogs: Poko, Niles, & Romy.